-3. Press and hold the 7 and 9 radio preset buttons together for approximately five seconds until ZONE XX appears in the CID.
+3. Press and hold the 7 and 9 radio preset buttons together for approximately five seconds until

 4. Press and release the 7 and 9 radio preset buttons together, repeatedly until ZONE XX changes to the correct zone (1-15) in the CID.